ichiche/Terraform/README.md

 # Permission Delegation

-> **Azure-Run-As-Account** is the account used by Terraform for executing task in Azure
+> :memo: **Azure-Run-As-Account** is the account used by Terraform for executing task in Azure

 - For role assignment during provisioning, grant **User Access Administrator** to **Azure-Run-As-Account** on below resources
   - Private DNS Zone